karpeychik/Kinopub/README.md

 `out/Kino.pub.zip` will be your application.

+After adding your device on https://kino.pub/device, I suggest you to click on ⚙︎ and enable 4K videos support in settings if your device supports it.

 # Contribute
 Shoot an email with the account to add as a contributor to psavichev@gmail.com